Summary of this page

 3. Technical assistant

-Technical assistants (also known as Tech-A for short) are graduate students that man the ICL help desk (M102).
+Technical assistants (also known as Tech-A for short) are graduate students that man the IT help desk (M102).
 They answer various user questions and consultations that are received regarding systems, and information and computers.
 Feel free to contact us.
 For detailed information on technical assistants, such as the timeframe and location where consultations are possible, see the Center for Data-driven Science and Artificial Intelligence website.

 4. Inquiries